TheAshwanik/theashwanik.github.io/source/_posts/2020-08-06-convert-swagger-or-openapi-specs-to-spring-boot-rest-api.markdown

 You would notice how OpenAPI/Swagger Specification helps understand the API and agree on its attributes.
 In this post I am going to show how we can generate code and documentation from the specification file.

 Let's generate the code create an empty maven project named "TMF-ApiSpec"

+There are several ways to generate the code from a swagger json/yaml spec.
+For e.g. You can download [openapi-generator-cli-4.2.3.jar](https://openapi-generator.tech/docs/installation/#jar) and use the generate command.

+{% codeblock %}
+java -cp . -jar openapi-generator-cli-4.2.3.jar generate -i TMF641-ServiceOrdering-3.0.0.swagger.json --api-package com.cts.serviceorder.client.api --model-package com.cts.serviceorder.client.model --invoker-package com.cts.serviceorder.client.invoker --group-id com.cts --artifact-id spring-openapi-generator-api-client --artifact-version 0.0.1-SNAPSHOT -g java -p java8=true --library resttemplate -o openapi-serviceorder
+{% endcodeblock %}

+See more about [generate](https://openapi-generator.tech/docs/usage#generate) and  [help](https://openapi-generator.tech/docs/usage#help)

+You can also use online service to generate the code:

+{% codeblock %}
+curl -X POST -H "content-type:application/json" -d '{"openAPIUrl":"https://github.com/tmforum-apis/TMF641_ServiceOrder/releases/download/v3.0.0/TMF641-ServiceOrdering-3.0.0.swagger.json"}' http://api.openapi-generator.tech/api/gen/clients/java
+{% endcodeblock %}

+I am using the [plugin](https://openapi-generator.tech/docs/plugins)

-Now for the API spec I am using TMForum's ServiceOrderingManagement OpenAPI specification.
+For the API spec I am using TMForum's ServiceOrderingManagement OpenAPI specification.
 You can choose one of [Yaml](https://raw.githubusercontent.com/tmforum-rand/RI-TMF641-ServiceOrderingManagement-R18-5/master/api/swagger.yaml) or [Json format](https://raw.githubusercontent.com/tmforum-apis/TMF641_ServiceOrder/master/TMF641-Service_Ordering-v4.0.0.swagger.json)

 #### Update the pom.xml File: